Privacy notice for job applicants

 The kind of information we hold about you

-We will collect personal information during the recruitment process.
+We will collect personal data during the recruitment process.
 Where you are successful in the recruitment process we will collect personal information in the course of job-related activities throughout the period of you working for us and we will issue you with an updated privacy notice in respect of this processing.

-How we use your personal information?
+How we use your personal data

-We will only use your personal information for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
-If we need to use your personal information for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
+We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
+If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

-How we will use sensitive personal information?
+How we will use special category data?

 Do we collect information about criminal convictions?